dallasrlones/bit-trader/README.md

   This is 100% open source between friends, if you make any changes please make a PR as so will I.

-  When wrings combined we can captain planet this shit.
+  When rings combined we can captain planet this shit.

 ## How it all works